Our tips for better breast health will make you look – and feel – great!

 Your doctor will tell you that once you turn 40, or in some cases, 50, you need to get these done annually.
 But you know what?
 I have zero plans to do that.
 Why?
 Because my very sensible, rather holistic, German doctor informed me that mammograms work using – wait for it – radiation.
 So, I’m supposed to protect my breasts from cancer by…radiating them?
 Um, why does this just not make sense?

 Some doctors will assure you the radiation used for a mammogram is ‘as small as that used for a dental X-ray.”
-Ok…but for those X-rays (which, by the way, I also refuse), the dentist runs out of the room to do them, and puts a lead bib over you to protect your chest.
-So…
+Ok…but for those X-rays (which, by the way, I also refuse), the dentist runs out of the room to do them.
+And puts a lead bib over you to protect your chest.
+So…hmm.

 Thermographic breast screening is brilliantly simple.
 It measures the radiation of infrared heat from your body and translates this information into anatomical images.
 Your normal blood circulation is under the control of your autonomic nervous system, which governs your body functions.
 Thermography uses no mechanical pressure or ionizing radiation, and can detect signs of breast cancer years earlier than either mammography or a physical exam.